 Step Four:

-Contact the non-custodial parent(s) that is seeking reunfication with their child(ren).
+Set up another meeting with the non-custodial parent(s) that is seeking reunfication with their child(ren).
 I will meet with them separately and go over the process and address any concerns.
 This is when I will make sure the non-custodial parent(s) has followed through with recommendations from the courts, CPS, or other agencies.
 This will be discussed in detail, and I will get releases of information to contact all professionals involved.
-After collateral parties have been contacted, the parent(s) seeking reunification will be contaced again for the following: 1. a supervised visit will be scheduled with the parent(s) and child(ren).
+After collateral parties have been contacted, the parent(s) seeking reunification will be contaced again for the following: 1. a reunification meeting will be scheduled with the parent(s) and child(ren).
 This process may take a while (60-90 days when the process begins) because many factors need to be considered especially where the child(ren) is emotionally distraught over the estranged parent(s).
-Additionally, I may spend more time with the estranged parent (s)because of parenting issues, blame, anger, etc. and work through these issues prior to integrating the family unit.
+Additionally, I may spend more time with the estranged parent (s) and children because of possible parenting issues, blame, anger, etc. and work through these issues prior to integrating the family unit.
+If the case is looking like there is possible parent alienation and/or enmeshment; the RT will work with the custodial parent/non-custodial parent(s) doing the potential alienation (whether they are aware or not), and help this parent work through this issue.
+Additionally, the RT will work separately with the child(ren) and help them re-attach to their 'targeted' parent.

 Step Five: